Robbie France: Career

 While living and travelling in Australia, France formed the jazz-fusion group, Carnival, performed at the Oz Jazz Festival, and supported John McLaughlin.
 He worked with Stevie Wright of the Easybeats, Marty Rhone and Tim Gaze.
 He has over 1,000 television, radio, and advertising credits, including eight documentaries and four film scores, including Band on the Run.

 France left Australia in 1982 to return to England, where he joined Diamond Head the following year.
 Part of the NWOBHM movement, they performed at Castle Donington Monsters of Rock, then went on to record their third album, Canterbury.
 He played on the hit single "Making Music".

 France performed at the first triple headliner drum clinic with Simon Phillips & Steve White, worked with Motown UK's C.E.O., 'Ivan Chandler's All Star Quintet' alongside Andy Hamilton.
 Also in the quintet were Spike Edney, and Mike Ashley.
 Playing at various venues around London, including Nick Rhodes' wedding party.
 In 1984 France toured with UFO, replacing Andy Parker.

-Leaving UFO in 1985, he formed One Nation with Kipper (now Sting's producer).
+Leaving UFO in 1985, he formed One Nation with Kipper (later Sting's producer).
 They worked together at Tony Visconti's studio in Soho, London on an array of recordings.
 When France's wife, Annette, was asked to leave One Nation he felt compelled to leave with her.
 By now France was also teaching in drum clinics, usually on behalf of the Avedis Zildjian cymbal company.

 He set up a teaching studio in Kingston upon Thames, where he worked with Gary O'Toole, Hugo Degenhardt, Gary Wallis, Mike + The Mechanics, Power Station, 10cc, Jean Michel Jarre, The Style Council, Gary Ferguson, Mark Price, Tim Burgess, touring through Europe & the UK as support act with Ellis, Beggs & Howard.
 France had started writing for magazines in Australia, at the age of fifteen.
 During 1987, he began a monthly column for the British drummer's magazine Rhythm.
 In 1987, France joined Ellis, Beggs, & Howard (E.B.H.), whose first single, "Big Bubbles No Troubles", won the Diamond Award for best new group.

 It was around this time that France was asked to fill in for drummer Frank Tontoh with jazz saxophonist Jean Toussaint.
 Meeting up to open a venue called The Soho Jazz Shack, Jean asked France to play with him on a more permanent basis, as he (Toussaint) had a regular slot at the Dingwalls club in Camden Town on Sunday afternoons.